 The abnormal production of IL-6 was the first cytokine proposed as the causative agent for polyclonal B-cell activation and production of autoantibodies in patients with cardiac myxoma.
 Since then, IL-6 has been suggested to be involved in the pathogenesis of a variety of diseases.

-Measurement of serum interleukin 6 levels and other biological fluids provides detailed knowledge of various pathological conditions.
+Measurement of interleukin 6 levels in serum and other biological fluids provides detailed knowledge of various pathological conditions.

 Infections.
-The biological fluids of patients with acute local bacterial or viral infections and the serum of patients with bacterialemia from Gram negative or positive microorganisms contain elevated levels of biologically active IL-6.
+The biological fluids of patients with acute local bacterial or viral infections and the serum of patients with bacteriemia from Gram-negative or positive microorganisms contain elevated levels of biologically active IL-6.

-Gynecological Infections.
-IL-6 has been reported as an important marker for intramammary infections.
+Gynecological infections.
+IL-6 has been reported as an important marker for intraamniotic infections.

 Diseases related to changes in the immune system (B-cell polyclonal abnormalities or autoimmune diseases).
-Elevated levels of circulating IL-6 have been detected in patients with heart myxoma, Castleman's disease, rheumatoid arthritis, IgM gamma infections, in patients with acquired immunodeficiency syndrome as well as in alcoholic cirrhosis of the liver.
+Elevated levels of circulating IL-6 have been detected in patients with heart myxoma, Castleman's disease, rheumatoid arthritis, IgM gammopathies, in patients with acquired immunodeficiency syndrome as well as in alcoholic cirrhosis of the liver.

-Proliferative Diseases.
-Elevated plasma IL-6 levels have been observed in patients with psoriasis and with mesenchymal proliferative glomerulonephritis.
+Proliferative diseases.
+Elevated plasma IL-6 levels have been observed in patients with psoriasis and with mesangial proliferative glomerulonephritis.

-Inflammatory Reactions.
-IL-6 is involved in the induction of acute phase proteins and fever.
-Elevated serum IL-6 levels are also found in patients with severe burns and in patients with post-operative complications, in transplanted serum and urine before transplant rejection, in patients with septic shock, and in patients with inflammatory and traumatic arthritis.
+Inflammatory reactions.
+IL-6 is involved in the induction of acute-phase proteins and fever.
+Elevated serum IL-6 levels are also found in patients with severe burns and in patients with postoperative complications, in serum and urine of transplant recipients before transplant rejection, in patients with septic shock, and in patients with inflammatory and traumatic arthritis.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.